github/developer.github.com/content/guides/getting-started.md

 ### Get your own user profile

 When properly authenticated, you can take advantage of the permissions associated with your GitHub account.
-For example, try getting your own user profile:
+For example, try getting [your own user profile][auth user api]:

 <pre class="terminal">
 $ curl -i -u &lt;your_username&gt; https://api.github.com/user